 The last shipment of steel line-pipes for the construction of TAP arrived in Thessaloniki.
 The transport of 55,000 TAP pipes and bends was completed in approximately one year and a half.

 TAP is 2/3 Completed

 This includes all engineering, procurement and construction scope, announced TAP Managing Director Luca Schieppati at the 4th Southern Gas Corridor (SGC) Advisory Council in Baku, Azerbaijan.

 Shah Deniz Consortium delivers first gas to Turkey.
 First deliveries to Europe via TAP will follow in 2020.

 TAP and the Trans Anatolian Pipeline (TANAP) successfully completed their connection with the final “golden weld”, which physically connected the two pipelines.

 The financing is provided by a group of 17 commercial banks, alongside the EBRD and the EIB.
 Part of the financing is covered by the export credit agencies - bpifrance, Euler Hermes and Sace.

-Laying steel pipes on TAP's 105 km offshore section, across the Adriatic Sea.
-The deepest point of the pipeline below sea level will be 820 metres.
+TAP starts laying steel pipes on the 105 km offshore section, across the Adriatic Sea.
+The deepest point of the pipeline below sea level will be more than 810 metres.